 That happened this past week and two million are now without electricity.

-And these generators are not spewing "virtual" pollution, the PM2.5 hysteria that can only be detected with an electron microscope, this is actual pollution, PM10.
+These generators are not spewing "virtual" pollution, like the PM2.5 hysteria that can only be detected with an electron microscope, this is actual pollution, PM10.

 California regulators, which even last year were blaming cars, natural gas and coal for all air pollution, are now scrambling to assure us that these new generators are not going to be a concern and that "air quality" is due to many factors.

 "Air quality"?
 What happened to calling everything 'air pollution"?
 I was seemingly the only person in the whole state noting that we actually have terrific air quality, geographical blockages such as valleys in southern California aside, and "air pollution" and debunking claims that it was going to increase when EPA got tired of California creating arbitrary "pollution standards" and forcing companies to obey them.

 Now, they are talking to Associated Press about how air quality is not a worry due to hundreds of thousands of generators all kicking on at once, because nature will just dissipate the smog.
 Dr. John Balmes, a spokesman for the American Lung Association, which has harped on PM2.5 claims incessantly without any evidence it impacts people, is waving this issue away, saying that it won't impact air quality, even for asthmatics.
 "There would have to be a lot used at the same time to have much of an impact outside the immediate area of the generator."

 Well, American Lung Association gets $24 million a year from the government so I suppose they have to play ball.

 Who knew that the only thing it would take for California regulators and advocacy groups to start taking a critical look at air quality claims was to have their own policies blow smoke in their faces?